UltanPDoherty/UltanPDoherty.github.io/_pages/about.md

 My primary supervisor is Dr. Arthur White (School of Computer Science and Statistics, TCD) and my secondary supervisor is Prof. Rachel McLoughlin (School of Biochemistry and Immunology, TCD).

-I received a Bachelor's degree in Mathematics from Trinity College Dublin in 2021.
+I received a Bachelor's degree in Mathematics from Trinity College Dublin in 2021 and was awarded a Trinity Gold Medal.

 ![TERI Logo](images/Research_Ireland_RGB_logo_black-scaled.jpg "TERI_Logo")